nghttp2/nghttp2/doc/nghttp.1.rst

     Add a header to the requests.
 Example: :option:`-H`\':method: PUT'

+.. option:: --trailer=<HEADER>

+    Add a trailer header to the requests.  <HEADER> must not include pseudo header field  (header field name starting with ':').
+To  send trailer, one must use  :option:`-d` option to send request body.
+Example: :option:`--trailer` 'foo: bar'.

 .. option:: --cert=<CERT>

     Use  the specified  client certificate  file.
 The  file